 - Married Filing Jointly: Recipients with incomes under $150,000 receive the full $2,800 payment per couple.
 Recipients with incomes above $160,000 receive no payment.
 For recipients with incomes between $150,000 and $160,000, check size declines until phasing out completely at $160,000.

-The IRS will determine income eligibility using recipients’ 2019 or 2020 tax returns.
+The IRS determines income eligibility for the third round of stimulus payments using recipients’ 2019 or 2020 tax returns.
 Recipients who’ve prepared and filed their 2020 taxes before the IRS determines eligibility will see their payments calculated based on 2020 adjusted gross income (AGI).

 Those who don’t file their 2020 taxes before the determination occurs will receive payments based on 2019 AGI — the same figure used to calculate the first two rounds of stimulus payments.